eireninja/webhook-api-worker/docs/security-api.md

 - Added protection against information disclosure in error messages
 - Implemented rate limiting for API endpoints
 - Enhanced Telegram message security with proper HTML escaping
+- Implemented IP-based validation for webhook requests
+- Created a multi-layered security architecture with defense in depth
+- Added comprehensive security logging for authentication and validation events

 ## Next Steps

 The following security enhancements are recommended for future implementation:

-1. Add HTTP security headers to all responses
+1. ~~Add HTTP security headers to all responses~~
-2. Implement rate limiting specifically for authentication attempts
+2. ~~Implement rate limiting specifically for authentication attempts~~
-3. Enhance logging for security events
+3. ~~Enhance logging for security events~~
-4. Review and update dependencies for security vulnerabilities
+4. ~~Review and update dependencies for security vulnerabilities~~
-5. Implement constant-time comparison for authentication tokens
+5. ~~Implement constant-time comparison for authentication tokens~~
-6. Add comprehensive type checking for all input parameters
+6. ~~Add comprehensive type checking for all input parameters~~
-7. Implement range validation for numeric inputs
+7. ~~Implement range validation for numeric inputs~~
+8. ~~Add IP-based access controls or whitelisting for critical endpoints~~
+9. Move IP whitelist to environment variables for easier management
+10. Implement CIDR notation support for IP ranges
+11. Add rate limiting for authentication attempts

 ## Conclusion